-Growing up, Thomas was the oldest of four daughters in a well-respected family in Columbus, Georgia.
-Her father was a businessman and her mother — to whom Thomas attributes her creative spark — a dress designer.
-Though Thomas was Black and educational obstacles due to racial discrimination limited her exposure to fine arts, she spent much of her childhood exploring and enjoying nature, art in itself.
-Eventually, her family moved to Washington, DC to escape the racial violence happening in Georgia, and Thomas was able to begin her career as an artist.
+Growing up, Alma was the oldest of four daughters in a well-respected family in Columbus (GA).
+Her father was a businessman and her mother — to whom Alma attributes her creative spark — a dress designer.
+Although Alma was Black and educational obstacles due to racial discrimination limited her exposure to fine arts, she spent much of her childhood exploring and enjoying nature, art in itself.
+Eventually, her family moved to Washington, DC to escape the racial violence happening in Georgia, and Alma was able to begin her career as an artist.

-In 1924, Thomas was the first to graduate from the new arts program at Howard University.
-Thomas is thought to have been the first Black woman– in fact the first woman at all– to receive a bachelor’s degree in art in America.
+In 1924, Alma was the first to graduate from the new arts program at Howard University.
+Alma is thought to have been the first Black woman– in fact the first woman at all– to receive a bachelor’s degree in art in America.
 She then earned an MA in education from Columbia University.
 After that, she began teaching in public schools in DC to support herself while she developed her skills in painting.
-Thomas said of her teaching: “I devoted my life to the children, and I think they loved me; at least those did who were interested in art,” and she was right.
-While teaching, Thomas worked to develop many art programs for her students: among them, the first art gallery in the DC public school systems and a community program for the appreciation of fine arts.
+Alma said of her teaching: “I devoted my life to the children, and I think they loved me; at least those did who were interested in art,” and she was right.
+While teaching, Alma worked to develop many art programs for her students: among them, the first art gallery in the DC public school system, and a community program for the appreciation of fine arts.
 Though her own childhood denied her access to her passion, she made sure that her students would not experience the same.

-Like Alma’s Garden, all the pieces in Thomas’ body of work represented the fantastic colors and general vivacity of nature.
-In a press release for Columbus Museum of Arts and Sciences in 1982, Thomas stated, “Man’s highest aspirations come from nature.
+Like Alma’s Garden, all the pieces in Alma’s body of work represented the fantastic colors and general vivacity of nature.
+In a press release for Columbus Museum of Arts and Sciences in 1982, Alma stated, “Man’s highest aspirations come from nature.
 A world without color would seem dead.
 Color is life.
 Light is the mother of color.
 Light reveals to us the spirit and living soul of the world through colors.”
 Her work certainly reflects this sentiment.
-Her signature style, lovingly coined “Alma’s Stripes” featured small blocks of bright colors, meticulously placed in intricate patterns to represent the natural world that awed her.
+Her signature style — lovingly coined “Alma’s Stripes”– feature small blocks of bright colors, meticulously placed in intricate patterns to represent the natural world that awed her.

-In spite of the challenges she faced throughout her life, Thomas’ tenacious work brought her impressive distinction as an artist.
-In 1972, she became the first Black woman to have a solo exhibition at the Whitney.
+In spite of the challenges she faced throughout her life, Alma’s tenacious work brought her impressive distinction as an artist.
+In 1972, she became the first Black woman to have a solo exhibition at the Whitney Museum in Manhattan.
 Her painting Resurrection (1966) was the first work by a Black woman to enter the White House Collection.
-Her work has been featured in many exhibitions and celebrations throughout the US.
+Her work has been featured in many exhibitions and celebrations throughout the USA.